exasol/bucketfs-utils-python/doc/developer_guide/building_documentation.rst

     poetry run poe open-html-doc # Opens the currently build documentation in the browser poetry run poe build-and-open-html-doc # Builds and opens the documentation

-All three build commands use the generated documentation located in /doc/_build/ which is excluded in gitignore.
-If you want to build the documentation for other formats than HTML, you find a Makefile in /doc which allows you to run the sphinx build with other goals.
+All three build commands generate the documentation into /doc/.build-docu which is excluded in gitignore.

 ####################################
 Building the Documentation in the CI